-He then urged congress to pass the Gold Reserve Act of 1934, which instantly revalued the government’s holdings at $35.00, an increase of 69.32%.
+He then urged Congress to pass the Gold Reserve Act of 1934, which instantly revalued the government’s holdings at $35.00, an increase of 69.32%.
 These and other measures caused the value of America’s gold holdings to leap from $4 to $12 billion.
 That’s a lot of money in 1934 dollars, about $208 billion in today’s money.

 Since the US was still on the gold standard back then, this triggered an instant dollar devaluation of more than 50%.
 The high gold price sucked in massive amounts of the yellow metal from abroad creating, you guessed it, inflation.

-The government then borrowed massively against this artificially created wealth to fund the landscape altering infrastructure projects of the New Deal.
+The government then borrowed massively against this artificially created wealth to fund the landscape-altering infrastructure projects of the New Deal.

 During the following three years, the GDP skyrocketed by 48%, inflation eked out a 2% gain, the unemployment rate dropped to 18%, and stocks jumped by 80%.
 Happy days were here again.

 There has been a de facto currency war underway since 2009.
 The Fed started when it launched QE, and Japan, Europe, and China have followed.
-Blue-collar unemployment and underpayment is at a decades high.
+Blue-collar unemployment and underpayment are at a decades high.
 The need for a national infrastructure program is overwhelming.

 However, in the 21st century version of such a gold policy, it is highly unlikely that we would see another gold ownership ban.

-Instead, the Fed would most likely move into the physical gold market, sitting on the bid for years, much like it recently did in the Treasury bond market for five years.
+Instead, the Feds would most likely move into the physical gold market, sitting on the bid for years, much like it recently did in the Treasury bond market for five years.
 Gold prices would increase by a multiple of current levels.

-It would then borrow against its new gold holdings, plus the 4,176 metric tonnes worth $200 billion at today’s market prices already sitting in Fort Knox, to fund a multi trillion-dollar infrastructure-spending program.
+It would then borrow against its new gold holdings, plus the 4,176 metric tonnes worth $200 billion at today’s market prices already sitting in Fort Knox, to fund a multi-trillion-dollar infrastructure-spending program.